-The advantages of trading the DAX as a CFD include the ability to use leverage as it has a lower margin of requirement than other trading methods, the larger variety of trading options, lower trading costs and global market access from the same platform.
+The advantages of trading the DAX as a CFD include the larger variety of trading options, leverage, lower trading costs and global market access from the same platform.

-For example, clients of the popular CFD broker Plus500 are given leverage up to 1:300 for trading DAX, this means that a trader would only require £1,000 to open a £300,000 positon.
-This has the potential to amplify any sucesful trades however, it is important to remember leverage can work both ways and magnify gains and losses.
+This has the potential to amplify any successful trades however, it is important to remember leverage can work both ways and magnify gains and losses.

 The DAX (an abbreviation of Deutscher Aktienindex) is a stock market index made up of 30 major German companies traded on the Frankfurt Stock Exchange – the largest of Germany’s stock exchanges and among the largest trading platforms for securities on the planet.

 The DAX index components make up close to three-quarters of the market capitalization on the Frankfurt Stock Exchange1 and it was founded on the 1st of July, 1988 and is operated by the Deutsche Börse, a financial services company which serves as both a marketplace provider and financial services provider

 The DAX serves as a counterpart to the UK’s FTSE 100 and the American Dow Jones Industrial Index and as it measures the performance of the 30 largest companies on the Frankfurt Stock Exchange, it serves a good indicator of the health of the German economy and the trend of investor sentiment.

 The components of the DAX index, as previously mentioned, are the 30 largest companies on the market that are publically traded.